-CD/DVD PLAYER (& STEREO RADIO ALARM CLOCK) Rear Bedroom or Exterior Entertainment Center -If Equipped
+CD/DVD PLAYER - BEDROOM (& Stereo Radio Alarm Clock) -If Equipped

 The TV operates from 120-volt AC household current only, so you must have either the shoreline connected, the generator running, or the inverter turned on (if equipped).

 The DVD player is connected to the TV and plays through the TV stereo speakers.